Adaptive estimation of irregular mean and covariance functions: From unfeasible to feasible optimal estimators

 \section{From unfeasible to feasible optimal estimators}

-Let us first provide insight into the reason why the local regularity of the process generating the curves is a meaningful concept, and why our approach can achieve good performance.
-For this purpose, we analyze the difference $\widehat \mu_N (t) -\widetilde \mu_N (t)$, $s,t\in \mathcal T,$ but similar apply to the covariance function estimation.
+The novelty of our approach is based on the local regularity of $X$, a mild condition on the second-order moments of the local increments of the process $X$.
+Before giving formal definitions, we first explain why the local regularity of the process generating the curves is a meaningful concept, and why our approach can achieve good performance.
+For this purpose, we analyze the difference $\widehat \mu_N (t) -\widetilde \mu_N (t)$, $s,t\in \mathcal T,$ but similar ideas apply to the covariance function estimation.